 Cascade Pacific provides fiscal and administrative services to a variety of groups and organizations.
 Our current fiscal clients and sponsored projects are listed below.

-- Watershed Councils for the North Santiam and South Fork John Day
+- Watershed Councils for the North Santiam, Rickreall, Greater Oregon City, and South Fork John Day

-- Voluntary Incentives Program (VIP) in partnership with the Eugene Water & Electric Board (EWEB); and
+- Pure Water Partners Program (PWP) in partnership with the Eugene Water & Electric Board (EWEB); and

 - Upper Willamette Conservation Restoration Enhancement Program (CREP).